vr2amesh/Mercantile_Rental/README.md

 App Development:

+	This repository is to be used in a "react-native init" initialized React Native project.

 	In order to create the UI (user interface), I used the Facebook created React Native.
 It allows me to create both an IOS and Android version of this application.
 The initial starting state of this current project